juliafalcao/sim-si-la-bim/README.md

-# sim-si-la-bim 🌟
+# sim-si-la-bim
 A syllabifier for Brazilian Portuguese written in *foma*.

 ## intro

-Syllabification is the process of breaking a given word into syllables according to the language's rules, and it helps NLP systems achieve goals such as to map a word into its phonetic transcription, or to generate prosody.Text-to-speech (TTS) systems, the language generation technology behind applications such as virtual assistants and screen readers, often perform syllabification as part of its text pre-processing pipeline, for example.
+Syllabification is the process of breaking a given word into syllables according to the language's rules, and it helps NLP systems achieve goals such as to map a word into its phonetic transcription, or to generate prosody.
+Text-to-speech (TTS) systems, the language generation technology behind applications such as virtual assistants and screen readers, often perform syllabification as part of its text pre-processing pipeline, for example.

 A few syllabifier algorithms have been proposed for Brazilian Portuguese, including that described in [(Silva et al.)](https://biblioteca.sbrt.org.br/articles/2721).
 Using that as reference, I have implemented the same rules in *foma*, a finite-state compiler and library.